clubajax/BYODG/README.md

 * Display too much data
  * Infinite scrolling is stupid.
 Give your users a better way to find their data.
 * Column resize
  * Maybe you do want this, but resizing doesn't always work with stretchy columns, dynamic columns, or a stretchy grid.
-Picj your poison.
+Pick your poison.
 * Inherit from 50 sub classes
  * Not all libraries do best practices.
 BYODG practices composition: features are instances, not inherited.
 * About a million other things.